DISTRICT RULES & GUIDE LINES

 Example: One horse could receive points placing him in the 2D & 3D Open, Youth and/or Senior.
 The rider will be placed according to where most points have been accumulated at the end of the year.

 **If you only want to qualify on one (1) horse, you will need to declare which horse you want to qualify on by June 1st.

 All Sponsorship Dues must be paid in full by June 1st.

 Note: If you miss the Sponsorship deadline of June 1st there will be a late fee of $100.00 Per Class and per Horse.
-All late Sponsorships must be turned into NBHA CA 18 by September 1st.
+All late Sponsorships must be turned into NBHA CA 18 by the Scheduled Race in September.

 If there should be a tie, the tie breaker will be determined by how many barrel races where attended by the members that tied.
 The member with more races attended will receive the placing and the other member will receive the next placing.
 Under review - If both members attended the same amount of races the next step to break the tie would be determined on when the sponsorship dues were turned into the district.
 The member who turned in the sponsorship dues first will then win that spot in the placing.
 Under review - If both members turned their sponsorships in the same DATE, the next step to break the tie would be determined on who placed the most in that Division.

 NOVICE CLASS REQUIREMENTS

 Novice Class is not a State or District Qualifier, No points are awarded.
 Once a Rider or Horse has won $200.01 in life time earnings they will no longer be eligible to compete in the Novice class.